aazaff/portfolio/README.md

 + [Macrostrat Database Paleogeography](www.macrostrat.org/api/paleogeography) These maps can be accessed using the Macrostrat Database's paleogeography route.
 + [Paleobiology Database Navigator](www.paleobiodb.org/navigator) These maps underlie the paleogeographic maps in the Paleobiology Database's data visualization tool.

-## Machine Learning in Geodeepdive
+## Text Mining in Geodeepdive
 Fifty percent of my current appointment is funded by the [GeoDeepDive Database](https://geodeepdive.org/) initiative.
 GeoDeepDive is a digital library of scientific documents (e.g., articles, books, reports).
-We take these documents from our publishing partners (e.g., Elsevier, Wiley) and process them into data analyzable products: natural language processing (NLP), optical character recognition (OCR), and sophisticated elasticsearch tuples for various dictionary terms (e.g., documents mentioning certain countries, minerals, or organisms).
+We take these documents from our publishing partners (e.g., Elsevier, Wiley,Taylor & Francis) and process them into data analyzable products: natural language processing (NLP), optical character recognition (OCR), and sophisticated elasticsearch tuples for various dictionary terms (e.g., documents mentioning certain countries, minerals, or organisms).

 ### excerpt
-I take these products and analyze them to produce scientific results.
-One project I am currently working on with my intern, [Erika Ito](https://github.com/ItoErika) attempts to identify fossiliferous formations in the scientific literature, and associated age and geolocation information.
-Because this is ongoing research, some of the code has been hidden.
+I generally take these products and analyze them to produce scientific results, but also use text-mining for infrastructure building purposes.
+Here is a fairly simple R script written with my intern, [Erika Ito](https://github.com/ItoErika), that attempts to match references in the Paleobiology Database with scientific documents in the GeoDeepDive corpus.
+We first determine the similarity of title, authorship, year, and publication between candidate references, then build a [multiple linear logistic regression model](http://www.ats.ucla.edu/stat/r/dae/logit.htm) that assigns a probability to the match.
+Eventually, our group hopes to create strong cross-referenced links between scientific literature stored in major databases like [iDigBio](https://www.idigbio.org/), [iDigPaleo](https://www.idigpaleo.org/), the [Paleobiology Database](https://www.paleobiodb.org/), the [Macrostrat Database](https://www.macrostrat.org/), [Neotoma](https://www.neotomadb.org/), and the [Ocean Biogeographic Information System]((https://www.iobis.org/)).
+This way data in one database (e.g., the museum where a fossil specimen is stored) can be reliably linked to information stored in the other database (e.g., where the fossil was collected) from the same scientific reference.

 ### further information
-+ [DeepDive](http://deepdive.stanford.edu/): Our machine learning partner at stanford.
++ [DeepDive](http://deepdive.stanford.edu/): Our machine learning partner at stanford for the GeoDeepDive project.

 ## multivariate ordination